 4. Usability Testing-Guerrilla testing

-In order to find which design is better and fit most users’ expectations.
-We worked with our user researcher team had a Guerrilla testing.
+In order to find which design is better and fits most users’ expectations.
+We worked with our user researcher team had Guerrilla testing.

 Why did we take the Guerrilla testing method?